Changing investor preferences are pressuring hedge funds to adapt in order to grow

 Michael Serota, EY Global Leader, Hedge Fund Services, says:

 “Growth is the industry’s top priority, but managers are changing the strategies employed to achieve it.
 While we find the largest managers pursuing several growth strategies, the smaller managers are more narrowly focused, seeking to expand investor bases within their home markets.
-Amidst today’s challenging environment, it is imperative for managers of all sizes to identify the needs of their clients and align product offerings to their demands.”
+Amid today’s challenging environment, it is imperative for managers of all sizes to identify the needs of their clients and align product offerings to their demands.”

 Hedge fund managers focus on asset growth to counter reduced inflows